SAFE-Stack/docs/docs/recipes/package-management/opt-out-of-meta-packages.md

 If you are using any of the code supplied by the Meta packages, you need to copy the code into your own project:

-Navigate to the [SAFE.Meta repository](https://github.com/SAFE-Stack/SAFE.Meta) and copy the following files into your repository:
+Navigate to the [SAFE.Utils repository](https://github.com/SAFE-Stack/SAFE.Utils) and copy the following files into your repository:

-* src/SAFE.Client/SAFE.fs -> src/Client/SAFE.fs
+* src/Client/SAFE.fs -> src/Client/SAFE.fs
-* src/SAFE.Server/SAFE.fs -> src/Server/SAFE.fs
+* src/Server/SAFE.fs -> src/Server/SAFE.fs

 and update the corresponding project files: